Lýsing:

 - The internal rate of return method illustrated

-- Salvage value and other cash flows
+- Salvage value and variable cash flows

 - Using the internal rate of return